RootBank/qlink-pdi-client/README.md

-# Example Usage
+# QLink Client Library

-Here’s an example of how to use the `qlink-client-lib` to send a request to the QLink API and handle errors.
+This library provides a client for sending requests to the QLink API, specifically supporting payroll deductions (SEPDI, FEPDI) and error handling.

 ## Prerequisites

-Make sure you have the required environment variables configured in a `.env` file:
+To use the `qlink-client-lib`, ensure you have the following environment variables configured in a `.env` file:

 ```bash
 Q_LINK_USER=yourUsername